HERA-Team/hera_node_mc/README.md

 # About
 The prototype node and the production nodes have different architectures and therefore different software.
 For example, in prototype node, SNAP power is controlled in pairs (SNAP 0 & 1 or SNAP 2 & 3) and in production nodes, the SNAP power is controlled separately.
 Make sure you're using the right branch, either **prototype-node** or **production-node**.

+See the 'Monitor and Control Subsystem Description' document for more details: https://www.overleaf.com/read/njphvbyxchfs
 # Installation

 #### git clone --recursive https://github.com/reeveress/monitor-control.git